Git pull is a command used to fetch and retrieve the remote repository changes and merge them into the local repository.

-git pull to fetch and merge changes from the remote repository to your local one.
+git pull) to fetch and merge these changes of the project into their local repository.

-For example, let’s say you have a local repository on your computer that you want to update with changes made to the remote repository.
-You can do so by running the following command:
+For example, let’s say you have a local repository on your computer that you want to update with changes made to the remote repository by others.

 git pull origin [BRANCH-NAME]